itsvishalchavda/Pong_using_win32_Gdiplus/README.md

-This simple pong game made using win32 and Gdiplus. you can enjoy playing and modifying it. the images(resources) are taken from scrach software. this is the fine example of how to use GDIplus for simple gaming on windows.
+This simple pong game made using win32 and Gdiplus. you can enjoy playing and modifying it. the images(resources) are taken from scrach software. this is the fine example of how to use GDIplus for simple gaming on windows. also you may need CodeBlocks to compile it.

 ## Disclaimer